Kyabje Rinpoche: Escape to India

 On 17 March 1959 the 14th Dalai Lama escaped in disguise and started his journey to Sikkim, India and Nepal.
 The day before, the Chinese had fired 2 tank bombs into the Norbulinka, and on 18 March bombs had landed at Sera, the day after he had escaped to India.

 The situation in Lhasa had become desperate, and Rinpoche and Geshe Ngawang Dhargey went into Lhasa to see for themselves.
 Because of this, they were not in Sera when the Chinese had come to the monastery and arrested monks coming back from the city.
 In Lhasa, there were bombs, tanks fire, machine guns and flame throwers, especially around the Norbulinka.
 A day later, Rinpoche made the decision to leave, although many others senior monks did not, and most perished in the ensuing onslaught.
 There were 35 in the group, and only 3 Senior Monks.
 It was an honour that Rinpoche was asked to throw the Mo to find the way to go to lead them all to safety.
 Chinese aircraft were patrolling to see if there were any monks escaping ... "it was very frightening".
 The group travelled day and night for about a month.
 "Our feet hurt, our eyes were heavy and we had pains in our legs".
 We made it to Pempo and a Chinese plane appeared and started firing down on everyone around the village, many of whom were trying to escape.

-Along the way, the group came across Rinpoche's teacher, Gyume Unyen Tsetan Rinpoche, and he then joined the party, making 4 Senior Monks in all.
+Along the way, the group came across Rinpoche's teacher, Gyurme Urgyen Tsetan Rinpoche, and he then joined the party, making 4 Senior Monks in all.
 They reached Samye in the Lodkhar area, then ferried across a very large river in a yak hide boat.
 It was here that fortune smiled again.
 After taking a short detour to visit a Tara statue, they were given as much food as the donkeys could carry.
 It was extremely dangerous and now urgent that they leave Lodkhar.
 They eventually made the border into India, and arrived 24 days after the Dalai Lama's party.
 The locals were amazed to see that they had travelled across the mountains in winter which were covered in ice ... this was unheard of.